Almarranz/Zoccali_astrophotometry/README.md

 significt.
 A test script is (almost?) ready at:
 Desktop/PhD/HAWK/The_Brick/photometry/WHOLE_im/Zoccali_astrophotometry/cube_lists_alignment_improved?.py
-7. plotting_commons is not useful anymora.
+7_plotting_commons is not useful anymora.
 A plot of common stars is done on 11.